On the first spring page I’ve made a general

 central and southern Europe, North Africa, the Middle East, Central Asia

 and western China.
-There are many species andcultivars.
+There are many species and cultivars.

-Crocus is placed botanically in the iris family
+Crocus is placed botanically in the iris family (Iridaceae).
+Some crocus species bloom in autumn

 (autumn crocus)

 Most crocus species prefer a sunny position and well-drained soil.
-They reseed themselves freely.
-The crocus seed pods come above groundin

 June.
 The seedlings grow very slowly, however and will not bloom for